AKCodeWorks/profit-loss-jdt/README.md

   ![installer](installscreen.png)
 - Click download.

-## Code Sigining and Windows Installer Warnings
+## Code Signing and Windows Installer Warnings

 - When you install this app it will say that SmartScreen is protecting your computer.
 That is because the code is not signed.